Reasons to make a home inventory checklist?

 You can create a home inventory checklist for so many reasons.
 For example – you can ensure your home in case of some disaster such as fire or mudslide.
 And when you buy a home insurance policy, it lists two numbers for property coverage.
 One is for the value of the dwelling itself, and one for “personal property.”

 That’s where your home inventory comes in.
-By making a list of your belongings, with photos to back it up, you can show exactly what you owned before the claim and how much it was worth.
+Making a list of your belongings, with photos to back it up, you can show precisely what you owned before the claim and how much it was worth.
 This can particularly come in handy when you are moving with NYC movers.
 Even though they are going to keep your belongings safe and sound, but you can never be too careful.
 Keeping an up-to-date home inventory checklist makes it easier to get an insurance claim quickly and make sure you get the full amount that’s due to you.

 Important tasks when making a home inventory list